Aggregating data from a specific period from a CSV file using Python [pandas]

 df_tag_list = [] top_tag_list = tags.sort_values(ascending=False).index[:11].tolist()

-to "'2W'", you can aggregate data every two weeks, or "'7D'" to aggregate data every seven days.
+for example, "'2W'", you can aggregate every two weeks, or every seven days if you change it to "'7D'".

 for t in top_tag_list: df_tag = df_date[df_date['person_in_charge'].apply(lambda x: t in x)] df_tag_list.append(df_tag[['count']].resample('1M').sum()) df_tags = pd.concat(df_tag_list, axis=1) df_tags.columns = top_tag_list